FusionAuth/fusionauth-contrib/Reverse Proxy Configurations/cloudfront/README.md

+# Cloudfront

+This is an AWS CDN that you can use to front FusionAuth.

+## Setup

+There's a sample JSON config in this directory.
+If you use it, make sure to update `REPLACE` with your values.
+If you find issues with it, please submit a PR.

+In general:

+* ensure the CDN isn't caching anything (you can re-enable caching and test once you have the initial error taken care of)
+* ensure the CDN is passing through all query parameters, cookies and headers
+* set up the load balancer in front of FusionAuth to respond to the hostname of the CDN.
+* set the CDN to forward headers appropriately.
+In particular, ensure that X-Forwarded-Host is the value of the hostname of the CDN (XXX.cloudfront.net for example) and that X-Forwarded-Proto is https.

+## Legacy path support

-From a customer's experience, this example uses Cloudfront to redirect users from a legacy path (`/authorize`) to the standard FusionAuth path: `/oauth2/authorize`.
+From a customer's experience, this below example uses Cloudfront to redirect users from a legacy path (`/authorize`) to the standard FusionAuth path: `/oauth2/authorize`.
 This allows you to use FusionAuth without requiring any changes to customer configuration (if they use the legacy path, they'll be transparently migrated.)

 We created a cloudfront instance using our CNAME fusionauth-dev.id.example.com as the alternate domain name.
 We are also using our own ssl cert in this case.